COGS137/website/content/policies.md

 ### Diversity & Inclusiveness:

 My goal is that every student, regardless of their background or perspective, will be well-served by this course.
 My philosophy is that the diversity of students in this class is a huge asset to our learning community; our differences provide opportunities for learning and understanding.
 I intend to present course materials that are conscious of and respectful to diversity (gender identity, sexuality, disability, age, socioeconomic status, ethnicity, race, nationality, religion, politics, and culture); however, if I ever fall short or if you ever have suggestions for improvement, please do share with me!
 This feedback is always welcomed, and I am always in the process of learning and improving to this end.
+If you would like to provide that feedback anonymously, please use the [anonymous Google Form](https://goo.gl/forms/2nXnDNbgYuS1OsGF2).*

 #### What should you call me?